-This study has found that changes are necessary to improve the Residential Density Incentive Program's effectiveness.
-King County is in a position to provide regional leadership by improving the Residential Density Incentive Program to increase utilization and the associated production of affordable units.
-Although the lack of demand in the private housing market may have been a factor in the Residential Density Incentive Program's limited success, market factors may change, and King County should be prepared with strategies to respond accordingly.
+This study has found that changes are necessary to improve the RDI Program's effectiveness.
+King County is in a position to provide regional leadership by improving the RDI Program to increase utilization and the associated production of affordable units.
+Although the lack of demand in the private housing market may have been a factor in the RDI Program's limited success, market factors may change, and King County should be prepared with strategies to respond accordingly.

 The key factors identified and recommendations should be considered as the Affordable Housing Committee seeks to develop model ordinances or provide technical assistance to other jurisdictions interested in implementing inclusionary housing policies.
-King County should also develop any changes in the context of the policies and goals of the jurisdictions that are designated to the Potential Annexation Areas and the policies and goals developed by the Community Service Area Land Use Subarea Plans.
-Further analysis is necessary to design the new proposed policies.
+King County should also develop any changes to its policies in the context of the policies and goals of the jurisdictions that are designated to the Potential Annexation Areas and the policies and goals developed by the Community Service Area Land Use Subarea Plans.